 File geodatabases and map caching

 File geodatabases work well for map caching scenarios.
-By placing an identical file geodatabase on each machine working on the cache, you can eliminate the many calls to the enterprise geodatabase that would need to occur across the network.
+By placing an identical file geodatabase on each machine working on the cache, you can eliminate the many calls to the ArcSDE database that would need to occur across the network.
 This can lighten the load on your database and speed up the caching.

-You can use one-way replication from an enterprise geodatabase to create these file geodatabases.
+You can use one-way replication from ArcSDE to create these file geodatabases.
 You can even replicate into the projection of the map that will be cached.
 A common example is caching a web map in the WGS 1984 Web Mercator (Auxiliary Sphere) projection used by ArcGIS Online, Bing Maps, and Google Maps.
-This is not usually a recommended projection for storing your datasets in an enterprise geodatabase, but it is a good projection for caching a web map from a file geodatabase.
+This is not usually a recommended projection for storing your enterprise datasets in ArcSDE, but it is a good projection for caching a web map from a file geodatabase.